SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/save-lookups-classic.md

 ## Rules

 * The file size limit for saved data is 500MB.
-* Queries that use the Save operator can't be [pinned] (../../../01Start-Here/Library/Pinned-Searches.md).
+* Queries that use the Save operator can't be [pinned](../../../get-started/library/search-the-library.md).

 ## Examples